Black cat: Anarcho-syndicalism

 The black cat of the Industrial Workers of the World, depicted on a 1915 propaganda poster or "silent agitator."
-At first the black cat symbolized sabotage but later became more broadly adopted as a symbol by anarcho-syndicalists.

 Since the 1880s, the color black has been associated with anarchism.
 The black cat, in an alert, fighting stance was later adopted as an anarchist symbol.

 More specifically, the black cat—sometimes called the "sab cat" or "sabo-tabby"—is associated with anarcho-syndicalism, a branch of anarchism that focuses on labor organizing, including the use of wildcat strikes and direct action tactics.

 According to Ralph Chaplin, who is generally credited with creating the International Workers of the World's black cat symbol, "My 'Sab Cat' was supposed to symbolize the 'slow down' as a means of 'striking on the job'," although others in the IWW used the symbol much more broadly.
 In testimony before the court in a 1918 trial of Industrial Workers of the World leaders, Chaplin stated that the black cat "was commonly used by the boys as representing the idea of sabotage.
 The idea being to frighten the employer by the mention of the name sabotage, or by putting a black cat somewhere around.
-You know if you saw a black cat go across your path you would think, if you were superstitious, You are going to have a little bad luck.
+You know if you saw a black cat go across your path you would think, if you were superstitious, you are going to have a little bad luck.
 The idea of sabotage is to use a little black cat on the boss."